DataLab-Platform/DataLab/doc/features/image/menu_edit.rst

 from one image to another by selecting the "Copy metadata" |metadata_copy| and "Paste metadata" |metadata_paste| actions in the "Edit" menu.

-.. |metadata_copy| image:: ../../../cdl/data/icons/metadata_copy.svg
+.. |metadata_copy| image:: ../../../cdl/data/icons/edit/metadata_copy.svg
     :width: 24px
     :height: 24px
     :class: dark-light no-scaled-link

-.. |metadata_paste| image:: ../../../cdl/data/icons/metadata_paste.svg
+.. |metadata_paste| image:: ../../../cdl/data/icons/edit/metadata_paste.svg
     :width: 24px
     :height: 24px
     :class: dark-light no-scaled-link

 This feature allows you to tranfer those information from one image to another:

-- Region of interests (ROIs): that is a very efficient way to reuse the same ROIs on different images and easily compare the results of the analysis on different images
+- :ref:`Regions Of Interest (ROIs) <ima-roi>`: that is a very efficient way to reuse the same ROI on different images and easily compare the results of the analysis on those images
 - Analyze results, such as a centroid position or a contour detection (the relevance of transferring such information depends on the context and is up to the user to decide)